Come Back, Little Sheba (1952 film): Critical reception

 The Hollywood Reporter called Burt Lancaster's performance a "complete switch from anything he has ever done and easily the outstanding effort of his career".
 Variety said Lancaster "brought an unsuspected talent to his role as a middle-aged, alcoholic husband", a sentiment echoed by the Pittsburgh Post-Gazette: "As for Mr. Lancaster, he taps a talent Hollywood has never heretofore explored, and brilliantly underlines the saddeningly frustrated Doc".
 Crowther of The New York Times wrote that "the excellence of Mr. Lancaster as the frustrated, inarticulate spouse, weak-willed and sweetly passive, should not be overlooked".
-But the Akron Beacon Journal asserted that "Lancaster is definitely miscast.
+Akron Beacon Journal asserted that "Lancaster is definitely miscast.
 His youth and vitality show through his makeup.
 He's far from believable, especially in the early portions of the film".

 According to Monaco, this was Terry Moore's "finest performance".
 Crowther adds: "As the pretty and hot-blooded boarder, Terry Moore strikes precisely the right note of timeless and endless animalism and Richard Jaeckel is good as the boy who carnally pursues her".
 Critics also praised Philip Ober's role as an Alcoholics Anonymous leader, and the A.A. meeting scene itself, which the Pittsburgh Post-Gazette described as "quite touching and revealingly illustrated" and which Crowther called "one of the nicer bits of Americana in the film".

 Sociologist Norman K. Denzin writes that Come Back, Little Sheba was the first Hollywood production to depict an A.A. meeting along with organizational practices such as sponsors, 12-step calls to fellow alcoholics, slogans, and "birthday" parties celebrating years of sobriety.
 Unlike other reviewers who focused on the performances of the lead actors in what is obviously a dead marriage, Denzin believes that "the film's implicit thesis [is] that alcoholism is a family disease".
 He explains:

 Their readings treated the film as being about something else, that something else being Inge's picture of broken dreams in middle-class family life in small town America.
 In this reading they missed Inge's other major point, namely, that when dreams are broken for the middle class, alcoholism is not far behind. …

 The film's negative feminization of Lola (her slovenly appearance, etc.) carries forward the loss of femininity theme in the female alcoholism films examined in the last chapter.
 She takes on the visual characteristics of a female alcoholic, even though she never drinks.

 In a sense the movie is about her and her acceptance of her husband's alcoholism.
 More deeply, it is about her acceptance of her lost child, her lost relationship with her father, and Doc's lost medical degree.
 Little Sheba represents her past and a past that she will not let go of.
 It is necessary, then, to read the film, not as a study of an alcoholic personality, but as a study of an alcoholic marriage.
 The film is about the past and how the past shapes and destroys the present.